-Content is King: An SEOs Guide to Writing Better Content
+Content is King: An SEOs Guide to Writing Better, Data-Driven Content

 Content is king.
 You’ve heard this from every conference, webinar, and blog in the marketing world.
 Quality content on your website can make or break your search engine optimization efforts.
 If you want to come out on top in the search results, your content needs to be correct, be engaging, and follow Google’s YMYL and E-A-T standards.